Arto1234/asm_repo/README.md

 Purpose 2: To create a way to make GPIO modeset configurations for Raspberry Pi, according to a fixed configuration set.

 TODO:
 1. GPIO mode parameters' reading in a parametrised way.
-Now functions basically from stdin.
+Now that functions in a very basic way via stdin.
 2. Raspberry Pi 3 GPIO mode settings' verifying.
 3. Program that reads events from certain GPIO inputs and calculates their amount per time frame.

 I'll may do the Part 3 with C (considering also asm).

-Arto Rasimus 31 Mar 2021
+Arto Rasimus 3 Apr 2021